 As a marketer, you want to make the most of every user interaction.
 When it comes to conversion rate optimization (CRO), A lot of things don't go as planned because your marketing funnel is broken at different points.
 You face form drop-offs, cart abandonments, high bounce rates, etc. These leakages result in losing quality traffic, low conversion rates, and hence, revenue.

-Fixing these gaps is not a single shot exercise.
+Fixing these gaps is not a single-shot exercise.
 You need to understand the user behavior to know why they aren't taking the desired action.
+And these actions cannot be based on “gut feeling or assumptions”.
+You need qualitative insights to back the changes you’re willing to implement on an existing system.
+Your analytics tool like Google Analytics gives you very limited information.
 The data from running these experiments form the basis of your improvement cycle.
-Here are some benefits of A/B testing:

 The bounce rate is a good indicator of your website's performance since it measures the number of visitors who bounced from your webpage.
 A high bounce rate could be because of no clear CTAs, too much/little information on the page, content not aligned with visitor's persona, and so on.
 With A/B testing you can make iterative changes to elements on your webpage and test them to find the better performing variant, and keep visitors on the page for longer.

 You'll never know how right your website redesign or changes are until your audience sees them.
 With real user data at hand, you can make website changes in a controlled manner.
 A/B testing ensures that you're aware of the impact of the changes before you make them live.